Boston school system selects new superintendent

 Mayor Marty Walsh lauded Cassellius for her "deep experience improving educational outcomes for students."

-Cassellius, also a finalist for state superintendent in Michigan, inciated she would accept the Boston job, saying she was "humbled and honored."
+Cassellius, also a finalist for state superintendent in Michigan, indicated she would accept the Boston job, saying she was "humbled and honored."

 The other finalists were Oscar Santos, head of Cathedral High School in Boston, and Marie Izquierdo, chief academic officer for Miami-Dade County Public Schools in Florida.